-According to the dataset’s documentation on Kaggle, the usd_pledge_real and usd_goal_real columns are the true conversion in US dollars generated by the Fixer.io API, so we should use those and drop all other money-related columns.
+According to the dataset’s documentation, the usd_pledge_real and usd_goal_real columns are the true conversion in US dollars generated by the Fixer.io API.
+So, we should use those and drop all other money-related columns.

-Also, since the purpose of Kickstarter is to raise as much money as possible to start your business, a column that appropriately defines success is the amount of money pledged to each campaign.
+The purpose of Kickstarter is to raise as much money as possible to start your business.
+Therefore, a column that appropriately defines success is the amount of money pledged to each campaign.
 Let’s use the usd_pledged_real column to retrieve just the top 500 Kickstarter campaigns based on amount pledged.

 # Rename columns and drop unneeded ones df['usd_pledged'] = df.usd_pledged_real df['usd_goal'] = df.usd_goal_real df_ks = df.drop(columns=['goal', 'usd pledged', 'usd_pledged_real', 'usd_goal_real']) # Get the top 50 Kickstarter campaigns by $ pledged df_sorted = df_ks.sort_values(by='usd_pledged', ascending=False) df_top = df_sorted.head(500)

 Now, comes the fun part.
-We can take advantage of the wordcloud library that we imported earlier, and build up a wordcloud of the names of the top 500 Kickstarter campaigns.
+We can take advantage of the library that we imported earlier.
+We can use it to build up a word cloud of the names of the top 500 Kickstarter campaigns.

 The WordCloud object has a method .generate() that will generate a wordcloud from a string.
 We can use list comprehension to build one giant string with all of the names of the Kickstarter campaigns.